Zsoltbanyai/pathfinding-react/README.md

 # BFS Visualization

 This project is a visualization of the Breadth-First Search algorithm.
-The user can create a grid of arbitrary size, reposition the start and end nodes, and draw walls to create obstacles for the algorithm to navigate around.
+There is a 20x40 grid, where the user can reposition the start and end nodes, and draw walls to create obstacles for the algorithm to navigate around.
-The algorithm will then find the shortest path between the start and end nodes, with each node visited and each step of the path being animated in real-time.
+The algorithm will then find the shortest path between the start and end nodes, with each node visited and each step of the path being animated to see BFS in action.

 ## Demo